Being a DIK Season 1 - Review

 The most interesting thing about the gameplay is the “morality system.”
 It’s not really morality, but I couldn’t help thinking of the Mass Effect Renegade vs Paragon system when I looked at it and the color coordination.
 Essentially, there are numerous opportunities in the dialogue and activities throughout the game that will adjust and determine if you are more of a DIK personality or a CHICK personality.
 Are you more of an Alpha male or a Beta male personality?
 I’m sure there are many people out there on the internet who would take offense to even the concept of making that a system in a game, but I think it works quite well as a bit of a replayability hook.
 There are countless small choices that adjust your personality in these ways.
 There are also bigger decisions that affect how much of a DIK or CHICK you can be.
 If you go all in on DIK actions in these moments, there will be a point where you can’t even swing yourself back over to the other side even if you start acting nicer and more passive.

-I mostly stayed in the neutral range during my first “honest” playthrough in which I took the opportunity to cast my “male gaze” around a few times, but still pass all my tests, lend my shoulder for a girl to cry on, have some unprotected sexual encounters, and generally tried not to be a complete asshole to anyone who didn’t deserve it.
+I mostly stayed in the neutral range during my first “honest” playthrough in which I took the opportunity to cast my “male gaze” around a few times, but still passed all my tests, lend my shoulder for a girl to cry on, have some unprotected sexual encounters, and generally tried not to be a complete asshole to anyone who didn’t deserve it.
 When I went back through again and played as the biggest DIK possible, I got to see all the dialogue options that I simply couldn’t choose the first time around because they weren’t options as a neutral or CHICK person.
 I also got to see moments in the dialogue and activities that changed slightly because of the personality shift, and that’s what I found really interesting.

 I won’t say that it’s a revelation or anything, but there are numerous instances in which your character will be talking to someone and the dialogue that appears is slightly different in that situation, based on your personality range.
 For example, there’s a moment early on when you help a girl with her abusive boyfriend and you break the ice by telling a joke.
 As a neutral guy, the joke centered around the food in the cafeteria, while, as a DIK, the joke was about her boyfriend.
-I don’t believe that Being a DIK is complex enough to make you go down wildly different paths based simply on the differences in your personality, but this subtlety, attention to detail, and extra effort goes a long way.
+I don’t believe that Being a DIK is complex enough to make you go down wildly different paths based simply on the differences in your personality, but the subtlety, attention to detail, and extra effort go a long way.
 I also don’t know what will happen in Season 2 and how it relates back to the choices you make that might determine how big of a DIK or CHICK you are.

 Presentation

 As most dating simulators go, a majority of the game is presented with still images.
 Unlike your typical anime sim, Being a DIK uses 3D character models and detailed textures to render the characters and environment.
 During certain scenes, the characters will animate slightly like a repeatable GIF file to simulate movement.
 There’s a bit of an uncanny valley look to it sometimes, especially when you see some characters who look strikingly similar to other unrelated characters, or when you compare the detail of one character versus another.
-You also tend to see the same sort of skin texture up close during the intimate moments with a variety of ladies—some of which should probably moisturize.
+You also tend to see the same sort of skin texture up close during intimate moments with a variety of ladies—some of which should probably moisturize.
 Nonetheless, I wouldn’t say Being a DIK is a bad-looking game.
 There were some surprising moments when the extra detail went a long way and impressed me, like the tennis minigame, for example.

 Being a DIK also boasts of a long library of songs, allowing you to skip to the ones you might like by simply clicking the skip button in the upper right of your screen.
 However, after the first full playthrough, I had already heard all those songs several times over, so I muted the music and played from my own library instead.
 I still played mostly punk, since that’s what a majority of the soundtrack is, but punk that I actually enjoyed.
-Maybe you’ll like it, but I didn’t find it all that great to listen to by the third time around.
+Maybe you’ll like it, but I didn’t find it all that great to listen to the third time around.
 Regardless, music isn’t really a downside, since you can do exactly what I did and still get a pretty similar experience.

 The last thing I’ll say about the presentation is simply to applaud the fact that I rarely, if ever, saw any grammatical or spelling errors that weren’t intentional.
 I certainly tend to see them plenty in text-heavy games that are made by multiple people, so I was expecting to see some in a dating sim made by a small crew.
 Yet, the writing was solid throughout the game and helped add to the polish of the experience.